|

 clearing the area of Cattle Rustlers.

-1300s - Clan MacLeod were given control of
+1300s - Clan MacLeod gained control of the

 1400s - Ardvreck Castle was built 11